BusCalcTools

 Monthly business loan payment uses the standard amortisation formula: P ร— [r(1+r)^n] / [(1+r)^n โˆ’ 1], where P is principal, r is the monthly rate (APR รท 12 รท 100), and n is total months.
 A $50,000 loan at 8% APR over 60 months has a $1,013.82 monthly payment.

-An equipment finance calculator models monthly payments and after-tax cost across the three main equipment-financing structures โ€” equipment loan, capital (finance) lease, and operating lease โ€” and lets you stack Section 179 expensing and bonus depreciation on top to see true after-tax cost.
+An equipment finance calculator models monthly payments for an equipment loan; you then apply tax effects and compare lease structures yourself, since the tool amortises one fixed-rate loan only โ€” equipment loan, capital (finance) lease, and operating lease โ€” and you apply Section 179 expensing and bonus depreciation separately to the total cost it returns, to estimate after-tax cost.
 IRS Publication 946 (How to Depreciate Property), Section 179 of the Internal Revenue Code, and the Equipment Leasing and Finance Association (ELFA) Monthly Confidence Index are the authoritative sources for current equipment-finance benchmarks and tax rules.

 US small businesses finance roughly $1 trillion of equipment annually across these three structures, and the right structure depends on tax position, balance-sheet objectives, and how long you intend to hold the asset.